Brandeis Alumni, Family and Friends

 Of her many mentors there, Rabbi Albert Axelrad — the Jewish chaplain at Brandeis and executive director of the Brandeis B'nai B'rith Hillel Foundation from 1965 to 1999 stands out.
 “He informed my dedication to pluralism, creating egalitarian and feminist Jewish community, social activism and civil disobedience,” Harris says.

-Harris also credits the late Marvin Fox, a scholar of Jewish thought and the former chair of Near Eastern and Judaic studies at Brandeis, with opening her eyes to the multilayered history of the American Jewish community.
+Harris also credits the late sociologist Marshall Sklare, the Klutznick Family Professor of Contemporary Jewish Studies and Sociology at Brandeis, with opening her eyes to the multilayered history of the American Jewish community.
 She says he helped her locate herself and her family in its greater story.
 “Such a claim seems grandiose or obvious now,” said Harris, "but it wasn’t then — not for a 17-year-old who grew up in Oklahoma.”

 Harris has since enjoyed a rich, varied career.
 In 1984, she began doing interfaith and social-action work for the Union of Reform Judaism and later worked with Am Tikvah, a Boston LGBTQ+ congregation.
 In 1995, she helped found the pluralistic Jewish Community Day School, a bilingual school serving secular and religious Israeli and American families.